chuchi-chaschtli/CS4410/lexer/README.md

   * If we see a whitespace character, transition to the whitespace state to process arbitrarily large amount of whitespace (including newlines).
 We will process whitespace until we hit a matching `\`, indicating that we are back in the string.

 * If we see a printable character (ascii code [032, 126]), append that to the buffer directly.
 Unless...
-* If the next characters are literally `ddd` where `ddd` is a valid ASCII code, we append that code to the buffer.
+* If the next characters are literally `ddd` (a valid ASCII code), we append that code to the buffer.

+---

 ### Errors

 We handled errors in the following scenarios:

 * EOF seen while in comment or string: error description with line number and position
 * If we see a control character while not being escaped, error specifying illegal string with position
-* If we see a non whitespace character while in a f___f string, error specifying illegal whitespace processing with position
+* If we see a non whitespace character while in a `\f___f\` string, error specifying illegal whitespace processing with position
 * If we see a printable character while we are in an escape sequence, error specifying illegal escape sequence with position
 * If we see an invalid character token while in the initial state, error appropriately and specify the position

+---

 ### End-of-file (EOF)

 There are two interesting cases that have to be handled when we see an EOF.
 If we are in a comment or inside a string literal and see an EOF, we decided to use the provided error reporting module to terminate the lexer.
 The lexer reports